 Details

 The main purpose of this function is to be used by nbProbabilities to estimate the relative transmission probability between individuals in an infectious disease outbreak.
-However, it can be used more generally to estimate the probability of any dichotomous outcome given a set of categorical covariates.
+However, it can be used more generally to estimate the probability of any dichotomous outcome given a set of categorical covariates and adjusted odds ratios of such dichotomous outcome.

 The function needs a training dataset with the outcome variable (goldStdVar) which is TRUE for those who have the value of interest and FALSE for those who do not.
 The probability of having the outcome (<goldStdVar> = TRUE) is predicted in the prediction dataset.